 and approximate the implicit integral with a suitable quadrature formula.
 For example, assuming that we have $u_n$, the approximate solution at time step $n$, the simplest way to determine $u_{n+1}$ is to substitute the function $g(u)$ by a constant $g(u_n)$ which leads to the first-order ETD (ETD1) scheme:

 where $\tau$ is the time step.
-For this scheme, the energy dissipation law and MBP for the Allen--Cahn equation particularly have been proved, see, e.g. \cite{MBPsemipara}.
-The classical second order ETDRK (ETDRK2) for the gradient flow (\ref{gf}) reads
+For this scheme, the energy dissipation law and MBP for the Allen--Cahn equation have been proved, see, e.g., \cite{MBPsemipara}.
+The classical second-order ETDRK (ETDRK2) for the gradient flow (\ref{gf}) reads

 It is shown in \cite{ETDRK2} that the above scheme is energy decreasing with a suitably large stabilization constant $\beta$ for the Allen-Cahn and Cahn-Hilliard equations.

 In general, the ETDRK schemes take the following form \cite{ETDstiff}: